stfc-sciml/sciml-bench/README.md

 ## 2.3 Benchmarks and Datasets

 The number of datasets and benchmarks may vary with every release.
 Please consult the [Benchmarks](./doc/benchmarks_datasets.md) document for this.
-A number authors have contributed towards the development of the benchmarks,  and these can be see in the [Credits](./doc/credits.md).
+A number of authors have contributed towards the development of the benchmarks,  and these can be see in the [Credits](./doc/credits.md).
 If you are thinking of contributing towards the benchmarks or datasets, please see the [Contributing Datasets & Benchmarks](./doc/contributing.md).

 # 3. Installation and Usage